 Some elephant seals seen on the coast of California on May 14, 2018.

 This 1899 map’s legend makes sense within a late-nineteenth-century imperialist framework, and the brutality of its seemingly objectively portrayed vision is unmistakable.
 Source: New York Public Library Digital Collections, http://digitalcollections.nypl.org/items/510d47df-fd22-a3d9-e040-e00a18064a99.

-An earlier, prizewinning composition by my son, while a the San Francisco Conservatory.
+Performance of an earlier, prizewinning composition by my son, while at the San Francisco Conservatory.
 (The choir sheet music is here.)